Do you know where your milk comes from?

 -The shelf life of milk is shortened by a full 50% for every five degree rise in temperature over 38º.

-We chose to bottle our milk in reusable/returnable glass bottles for a number of beneifical reasons.
-Some including it's safe for cosumption, better for the environment, it's "green" reduce/reuse/recycle, and well we feel milk just tastes better in glass!
+We chose to bottle our milk in reusable/returnable glass bottles for a number of beneficial reasons.
+Some including it's safe for consumption, better for the environment, it's "green" reduce/reuse/recycle and well we feel milk just tastes better in glass!
 Please take the time and DO YOUR PART when handling our bottles by reducing the plastic in this world!

 1. Rinse with cold water first once the milk is enjoyed